ShadowPro1/Heliactyl-Legacy/README.md

 # Heliactyl
 # v13 anti vpn check fix working only on legacy

+If you find bugs pls report them i may be able to fix em not 100% sure tho

 All features:
 - Resource Management (Use it to create servers, etc)
 - Coins (AFK Page earning, Linkvertise earning, Gift them away)